- UNC-TV Series

 In 1971, she was appointed to the Charlotte City Council, an appointment that she had wanted a woman to have, but did not necessarily want herself.
 Nevertheless, she accepted it, and the day she was appointed, the Equal Rights Amendment passed the United States Senate.

-Part 2: Election to and Service in the House of Representatives
+Part 2: Election to the House of Representatives

 The second part of Biographical Conversations with…Ruth Easterling concerns her election to the state House of Representatives.
 Ruth first ran for representative in 1974 and was elated when she came in 3 rd in the primary,as it was rare for women to run for political positions at this time.
 Her main issue was ratifying the Equal Rights Amendment, and she vowed to run until it was ratified or until she was 91.